php-http/documentation/plugins/cache.rst

     ];

 The ``methods`` setting overrides the defaults.
 If you want to keep caching ``GET`` and ``HEAD`` requests, you need to include them.
-You can specify any request method that conforms to RFC-7230.
-Request methods are case sensitive, this means ``post`` and ``POST`` are not the same.
+You can specify any uppercase request method which conforms to :rfc:`7230`.

 .. note::